Coronavirus: Turkey and Pakistan close borders with Iran | DW | 23.02.2020

 Afghanistan bans travel to and from Iran

-Afghanistan said it would ban travel to and from Iran over virus fears.
+Afghanistan said it too would ban travel to and from Iran over virus fears.

 So far there have been three suspected infections reported in Afghanistan's western province of Herat and the National Security Council of Afghanistan said on Twitter: "To prevent the spread of the novel #coronavirus and protect the public, Afghanistan suspends all passenger movement (air and ground) to and from Iran.
 The suspension also includes the import of poultry products (eggs and chicken) from Iran and Pakistan."